supreme-chocomint/bandori-valence/readme.md

 ## Technical Notes

-`song-grabber.py` generates two JSON files: `band-songs.json` and `song-names.json`.
+`song-grabber.py` requires a file called `credentials.json` to work, which should have a Spotify `client_id` and `client_secret`.
+It generates two files: `band-songs.json` and `song-names.json`.
 Both required a few manual changes to be usable.

 Manual changes made to `band-songs.json`:
 - Removed all instrumental, acoustic, and short versions of songs